tgdwyer/tgdwyer.github.io/_chapters/haskell1.md

 What this tells us is that the main function produces an IO side effect.
 This mechanism is what allows Haskell to be a pure functional programming language while still allowing you to get useful stuff done.
 Side effects can happen, but when they do occur they must be neatly bundled up and declared to the type system, in this case through the `IO` monad.
 For functions without side-effects, we have strong, compiler-checked guarantees that this is indeed so (that they are *pure*).

 By the way, once you are in the `IO` monad, you can’t easily get rid of it.
 Any function that calls a function that returns an `IO` monad, must have `IO` in its return type.
 Thus, effectful code is possible, but the type system ensures we are aware of it and can limit its taint.
-The general strategy is to use pure functions wherever possible, and push the effectful code as high in your call hierarchy as possible -- that is, limit the size and scope of impure code as much as possible.
+The general strategy is to use pure functions wherever possible, and push the effectful code as high in your call hierarchy as possible—that is, limit the size and scope of impure code as much as possible.
 Pure functions are much more easily reusable in different contexts.

 The `print` function is equivalent to the PureScript `log $ show`.
 That is, it uses any available `show` function for the type of value being printed to convert it to a string, and it then prints that string.
 Haskell defines show for many types in the Prelude, but print in this case invokes it for us.
 The other difference here is that square brackets operators are defined in the prelude for linked lists.
 In PureScript they were used for Arrays - which (in PureScript) don’t have the range operator (`..`) defined so I avoided them.
 Speaking of List operators, here’s a summary: